 - Click Select files to upload, or drag-and-drop file(s) from your desktop.

 - Select the image(s), and then click Open.

 Click the timestamp on your posts in your Hootsuite streams to view them natively.

-When multiple images are attached to a Facebook profile or Page post, they get uploaded to the Timeline Photos album by default.
-Uploading to this album results in a separate post for each image.
+When images are attached to a Facebook profile or Page post, they get uploaded to the Timeline Photos album by default.
+Uploading multiple images to the Timeline results in one post containing all the images.

 (Facebook will create a Hootsuite Photos album if you've never uploaded photos to your Timeline before)

-To keep your images in one post, select a different photo album to upload them to.
+You can also select a different photo album to upload images to.
 Click Timeline Photos below the image thumbnails and then select a different album, or select New album to create a new one.

 When posting to Facebook groups, there is no option to select a photo album, so each image will be posted separately.

 Due to an API limitation, images posted to LinkedIn profiles are not uploaded to the social network directly.
 These images are hosted by ow.ly, and will be displayed in LinkedIn profiles as ow.ly link previews.

 Images posted to LinkedIn Company Pages do upload directly and display in-stream as expected.